Jack Scott, Author and Writer

 Jack Scott's eagerly awaited sequel, Turkey Street, Jack and Liam move to Bodrum was published in 2015.
 Turkey Street ties up the fraying loose ends to bring Jack and Liam's Anatolian adventure to its surprising finale.
 To Jack's delight, the book was runner up (LGBT biographies and memoirs) in the Rainbow Book Award 2015.

-Jack is now in partnership with Jo Parfitt, the force of nature behind Summertime Publishing and editor extraordinaire, Jane Dean, to launch a brand new publisher, Springtime Books. specifically for expat writers.
+Jack is now in partnership with Jo Parfitt, the force of nature behind Summertime Publishing to launch a brand new publisher, Springtime Books. specifically for expat writers.
 We're interested in a range of genres but are particularly keen on hearing from writers who have something new to say about travel and expatriate life.